wsuryaningrat/wsuryaningrat/README.md

 ### Hi there 👋

-My name is Wahyu, a Data Scientist and Mathematical Modeler based in Jakarta - Indonesia.
+My name is Wahyu, a Data Scientist based in Jakarta - Indonesia.

 I've been in the tech industry since 2021 and currently working as Data Scientist at IDX Consulting.

 I'm coding with R and Python on a daily basis and coding Maple/Matlab on my pet projects about mathematical model.